Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 For instance, the following script works on a geographical network.
 We suppose that we already have an opened Node Link Diagram view (plus one Python Script view) in Tulip for visualizing the whole network.
-The script will extract the induced sub-graph of the european nodes, create a new Node Link Diagram view for visualizing it and set some rendering parameters::
+The script will extract the induced subgraph of the european nodes, create a new Node Link Diagram view for visualizing it and set some rendering parameters::

     from tulip import tlp